Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Theoretical study

 \subsection{RF link properties}

-Analyzing the performance metrics of a RF photonic link is important for practical deployment and interfacing it with other components in a microwave system.
+Analyzing the performance metrics of a RF-photonic link is important for practical deployment and interfacing it with other components in a microwave system.
 In order to calculate useful RF link properties, we start by looking at the linear small-signal gain of the PPER filter.
-We express the output RF power in terms of the input RF power $P_\text{in}^{\text{RF}}=V_{\text{in}}^2/(2R_{\text{in}})$ \cite{urick2015fundamentals}, and analyze the linear operating region of the filter by expanding the Bessel function in Eq. (\ref{eq:P_out_RF}) to first order, yielding the linear transfer function \begin{widetext}
+We express the output RF power in terms of the input RF power $P_\text{in}^{\text{RF}}=V_{\text{in}}^2/(2R_{\text{in}})$ \cite{urick2015fundamentals}, and analyze the linear operating region of the filter by expanding the Bessel functions in Eq. (\ref{eq:P_out_RF}) to first order.
+This yields a linear transfer function between the input and output RF power ($g=P_\text{out}^\text{RF}/P_\text{in}^\text{RF}$), defined as the RF link-gain